 At the present, we are supporting more than 360 cancer patients & their care givers of which 96 childhood,86 cervical & breast cancer patients.
 The society covers cost of transport from and to their regions, medicines and diagnostic laboratory services not provided by the Tikur Anbessa Hospital, and food support while the patients are under treatment at the hospital, provide education support to selected childhood cancer patients, provide psychosocial support including transport, food accommodation at our 24 beds Psychosocial Support Center, education to cancer patients & their care givers in between treatments.

-Logistics & Finance Officer
+Logistics and Finance

 General Service Head